Will Smith Player Props: Dodgers vs. Phillies

-Will Smith, with a slugging percentage of .400 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Aaron Nola on the hill, June 10 at 4:05 PM ET.
+Will Smith, with a slugging percentage of .389 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Taijuan Walker on the hill, June 11 at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-5 with an RBI) against the Phillies.

 Will Smith Game Info & Props vs. the Phillies